 When you visit PRONI, staff can help you identify which archives might hold the information you want.
 For more information about PRONI services, to start your research or access online archives, visit the PRONI website.

 If you are just beginning your research, PRONI’s information leaflets, family and local history sections and the eCatalogue are a good place to start.
 These provide information and guides which will help you identify the documents you need to search.
 Some archives and indexes can be searched on the PRONI website (see PRONI’s online records section) however you will need to visit PRONI in person to view the contents of most records.

 Other sources of family and local history

-The National Archives of Ireland and National Library of Ireland hold information mainly relating to the Republic of Ireland.
-The National Archives (TNA) UK also holds information relating to Irish history and genealogy, including military service records.
+The National Archives of Ireland and National Library of Ireland hold information mainly about the Republic of Ireland.
+The National Archives (TNA) UK also holds information about Irish history and genealogy, including military service records.

 Many areas now have local or family history societies which you can join.
 Websites hosting genealogical information are also available.
 Some of these are only available by subscription or pay-per-view basis.
 Many offer full or partial access to sources free of charge.
 Libraries often hold sources for local and family history, particularly those which have a dedicated local studies section.